 If you like peanut butter as much as we do in this house, you are going to adore this recipe for classic Peanut Butter Pie.
 It’s decadent, and peanut buttery and is sure to satisfy your craving for something sweet!
 To make it even more decadent, I decided to top it my recipe for Easy Homemade Hot Fudge to create this awesome recipe for Peanut Butter Fudge Pie.

-The crust of this Peanut Butter Fudge Pie is made very simply with just Oreo cookies and melted butter pressed into a pie plate (this is my favorite pie plate as of late).
+The crust of this Peanut Butter Fudge Pie is made very simply with just Oreo cookies and melted butter pressed into a pie plate.
 I like to use my food processor to crumble the cookies into a fine crumb, but you could also place the Oreos in a large ziplock bag and use something heavy like a rolling pin to crush them.
 If you have a food processor, definitely use it.
 The finer the crumb, the better.

 The most important part is the filling, of course!
 What I love about this Peanut Butter Fudge Pie is that it comes together SO quick and it’s perfect for summer.
 The filling consists of creamy peanut butter, cream cheese, Cool Whip, and a little powdered sugar.
 That’s it!